 The questions addressed in this programme relate to the future of adults’ working lives that are affected by technological change and new work formats.
-We take as our central problem how Scotland’s digital knowledge and skills can be strengthened to respond to challenges that derive from its geography and from the threat of digital exclusion.
-Our premise is that overcoming these problems is pivotal to Scotland’s position in the world.
-The programme mobilises knowledge to address these concerns for academic disciplines, business, policy-makers and the public.
-It concentrates on three themes: learning and sustaining knowledge for work in digital society; overcoming exclusions linked to geography; poverty, age, gender and ability as factors in exclusion.
-The programme focuses on existing knowledge in each theme and aims to develop new theory across them: its originality lies in its multidisciplinary, multi-sector and international approach.
-It will:
+The team took as their central problem how Scotland’s digital knowledge and skills can be strengthened to respond to challenges that derive from its geography and from the threat of digital exclusion.
+The programme's premise is that overcoming these problems is pivotal to Scotland’s position in the world.
+The programme mobilised knowledge to address these concerns for academic disciplines, business, policy-makers and the public.
+It concentrated on three themes: learning and sustaining knowledge for work in digital society; overcoming exclusions linked to geography; poverty, age, gender and ability as factors in exclusion.

 • Show how new learning methods and theories can enable people to work in a distributed environment